djemben/kurs/README.md

 # Nothing interesting...
-For now.
+For now :)